CypRiv/genal/README.md

 - `Weighted-mode` for the Weighted mode method
 - `all` to run all the above methods

-For more fine-tuning, such as settings for the number of boostrapping iterations, please refer to the API.
+For more fine-tuning, such as settings for the number of boostrapping iterations, please refer to the API: [https://genal.readthedocs.io/en/latest/modules.html#id4](MR method).

 If you want to visualize the obtained MR results, you can use the `genal.Geno.MR_plot` method that will plot each SNP in an `effect_on_exposure x effect_on_outcome` plane as well as lines corresponding to different MR methods: